Our response to DEFRA’s Clean Air Strategy consultation

 The Department for Environment, Food and Rural Affairs (DEFRA) recently consulted on the Government’s draft Clean Air Strategy.
-Manchester Friends of the Earth detailed response is available (pdf).
-See below for the introduction to our response and why we need both national and local government to take urgent action to clean up our toxic and illegal air.
+Here’s an introduction to our response and why we need both national and local government to take urgent action to clean up our toxic and illegal air.

 It is vital that Greater Manchester and other cities take action on air quality, and are supported and encouraged by national Government.
 We consider air quality a public health emergency.
 June 2018, IPPR North published research from King’s College London that estimated “that 1.6 million life years will be lost in Greater Manchester in the coming century due to its poisonous air.
 This is equivalent to each of us having our life expectancy reduced by six months.